RRamos19/Master-Thesis/README.md

 mvn package
 ```

-After the previous command has completed two jar files were generated on the target folder.
-Execute the jar file with "-jar-with-dependencies" in its name.
+After the previous command has completed one jar file was generated on the shade folder.
 To execute a jar file simply double click it or run the command:

 ```
-java -jar TimetableGenerator-1.0-jar-with-dependencies.jar
+java -jar TimetableGenerator.jar
 ```